10 Months Vegan — Q&A

 Is it hard to be a vegan living abroad (in the Foreign Service)?

 Yes, but.
 It’s hard to be vegan if the general population of a given country has never heard of veganism and supermarkets don’t stock vegan products.
 In Armenia, for example, there are only two or three restaurants that serve some vegan dishes, and I haven’t been able to find soy milk in the supermarket for a month now.
-On the other hand, diplomats and expats are generally well educated and open-minded, and my community here is supportive.
+On the other hand, diplomats and expats are generally well educated and open-minded about it, and my community here is supportive.

 Do people judge you for being vegan?